Decision curve analysis or why interpretation of medical decision support models should be based on their potential medical benefit

 smooth_frac=0.4)

-In the code above we used a number of settings of the DCA package code. thresholds is the variable that determines what decision threshold values we are going to explore.
+is the variable that determines what decision threshold values we are going to explore.
 We capped this at 0.36 because if the chance of cancer is larger than this, we feel no medical professional would not schedule a biopsy.
 In addition, we limit the negative part of the y-axis (net benefit), in general a negative net benefit means that this medical decision option is not worth taking, and doing nothing is a better option.
 So it does not make sense showing that part of the y-axis.
 For more guidance on configuring the DCA, we recommend this article.

 A number of observations are important in the decision curve above:

-• The net benefit of our biopsy model is almost always higher then both of the other options.
+) shows negative net benefit from a 𝜃 of 0.14 onwards.
+This means that more harm is done by unnecessary biopsies than benefit is gained from giving biopsies to cancer patients.- The net benefit of our biopsy model is almost always higher then both of the other options.
 Only for really low 𝜃 values the biopsy-everyone option becomes viable, as we are willing to accept a lot of unnecessary biopsies either way.

-• Plotting 𝜃 versus net benefit for all these options shows a more subtle performance distribution than we could observe with both accuracy and AUC.
-In terms of AUC, the biopsy-none and everyone options were completely useless compared to the model.
+and everyone options were completely useless compared to the model.
 Now we see that the story is a bit more subtle, in extreme case one might even prefer the everyone option.

 Conclusion